Bo Zaunders

 In late December, record-setting snowfalls and freezing temperatures

-had caused flight cancellations throughout Europe.
+caused flight cancellations throughout Europe.

 At Charles de Gaulle airport we found that our connecting flight to Tunis